logo for organic-pet-digest.com

 1. Special commercial diet

-By feeding a homemade diet, you can periodically challenge your dog with dog with dog food allergynew ingredients.
-If you are feeding your dog a diet of rabbit and potato, you could add beef one week and see how it is tolerated by your dog.
+By feeding a homemade diet, you can periodically challenge your dog with new ingredients.
+For example, if you are feeding your dog a diet of rabbit and potato, you could add beef one week and see how it is tolerated by your dog.
 If your dog’s symptoms return, then you know that your dog is allergic to beef and it can be scratched from the meal options.

 Hypoallergenic commercial diets work for 80% of dogs with dog food allergies.
 The important thing to remember when choosing the right hypoallergenic commercial dog food is that it can not contain any of the ingredients that the “old” dog food contained.

-Best Foods on the Market for Dogs with Dog Food Allergies
+Best Foods on the Market for Dogs with a Dog Food Allergy

-The following dog foods pass our Healthy Label Test with flying colors and are specifically formulated for dogs with dog food allergies.
+The following dog food passes our Dog Food Ratings Healthy Label Test with flying colors and are specifically formulated for dogs with dog food allergies…

 They switched my food to Natural Balance Allergy Formula and I was back to normal in less than a week.
 Whew!